eo33/ecommerce-app/README.md

 - 16 Oct 2023 - Work on advance filter
 - 17 Oct 2023 - Completed filters
 - 18 Oct 2023 - Completed adding products from client side as an admin
+- 19 Oct 2023 - Completed backend API for deleting and updating product as admin

 ## Feature 3: Product Details: